-The Instagram algorithm — it’s the bane of many content creators.
-One minute, you think you have your Instagram game figured out, and the next you’re suddenly not getting any traction.
-That’s when a lot of creators will shake their fists at the sky cursing the algorithm.
+The Instagram algorithm — it’s the bane of many content creators’ existence.
+Just when you think you have your Instagram game figured out, all of a sudden you’re not getting any traction.
 But is the Instagram algorithm really an enemy that you need to conquer?
 How does it even work anyway?

-Below, we dive into how the Instagram algorithm works, and how you can turn it into your strongest ally.
+Below, we dive into how the Instagram algorithm works, and how you can make it your strongest ally.

 What is the Instagram algorithm?

-When people talk about “the Instagram algorithm,” they’re referring to a system that picks and chooses the content that’ll show up in front of IG users.
-Depending on who you ask, the Instagram algorithm might suppress content that doesn’t follow a particular political leaning, push popular influencers over new up-and-comers, or even completely block some creators from reaching their potential audience without them knowing.
+The Instagram algorithm is a system that picks and chooses the content that’ll show up in front of IG users.
+Depending on who you ask, it might suppress content that doesn’t follow a particular political leaning, push popular influencers over new up-and-comers, or even completely block some creators from reaching their potential audience without them knowing.

-In short, there’s a cacophony of voices ready to blame the algorithm for just about anything.
+In short, people tend to blame the algorithm for just about anything.
 But how true is that?

-First off, according to head of Instagram Adam Mosseri, there’s no single “algorithm.”
-So, if you’re going to talk about “the Instagram algorithm,” know that you’re referring to a combination of multiple algorithms and processes that work together to rank content throughout the platform.
-That’s right, there are different algorithms for your Instagram feed, Reels, Stories, and Explore page.
+First off, according to the Head of Instagram Adam Mosseri, there’s no single “algorithm.”
+So, if you’re going to talk about the Instagram algorithm, know that you’re referring to a combination of multiple algorithms and processes that work together to rank content throughout the platform.

 However, while each part of Instagram is ruled by a different algorithm, there are some driving factors that are common to all of them.